-- provides protection of the therapeutic cells from immune system attack locally within the Cell Pouch[TM] chambers potentially avoiding the need for life-long immunosuppression medications, that are currently required following cell transplantation; - enables close contact of the transplanted therapeutic cells with the vascularized tissue matrix within the Cell PouchTM chambers to enable more intimate interactions; - enables the diffusion of small molecules and biomolecules (i.e. glucose, insulin, and other proteins or hormones), to provide a physiological glucose-stimulated insulin response without delay that occurs with other encapsulation technologies; and - due to the improved diffusion of biomolecules relative to other encapsulation technologies, it may require a smaller load of therapeutic cells to achieve the desired therapeutic effect in comparison to standard microcapsules.
+- provides protection of the therapeutic cells from immune system attack locally within the Cell Pouch[TM] chambers, potentially avoiding the need for life-long immunosuppression medications that are currently required following cell transplantation; - enables close contact of the transplanted therapeutic cells with the vascularized tissue matrix within the Cell Pouch[TM] chambers to enable more intimate interactions; - enables the diffusion of small molecules and biomolecules (i.e. glucose, insulin, and other proteins or hormones), to provide a physiological glucose-stimulated insulin response without delay that occurs with other encapsulation technologies; and - due to the improved diffusion of biomolecules relative to other encapsulated technologies, it may require a smaller load of therapeutic cells to achieve the desired therapeutic effect in comparison to standard microcapsules.

-Shortly after our Conformal Coating Technology acquisition, we secured an exclusive, worldwide license with the University of Miami (UMiami) for the commercial rights to novel complementary conformal coating immune protection technologies, which enables Sernova to broaden the intellectual property and technology scope of its immune protection conformal coating technologies.
+Further to our Conformal Coating Technology acquisition, we secured an exclusive, worldwide license with the University of Miami (UMiami) for the commercial rights to novel complementary conformal coating immune protection technologies, which enables Sernova to broaden the intellectual property and technology scope of its immune protection conformal coating technologies.

-In September 2021, we announced a collaboration with the UMiami and Dr. Alice Tomei, a leading international expert in immunoprotection and diabetes management from the renowned Diabetes Research Institute at the University of Miami Miller School of Medicine, to validate our Conformal Coating Technology in combination with therapeutic cells in Sernova's Cell PouchTM for T1D.
+The complementary technology is further being developed through a collaboration with the UMiami and Dr. Alice Tomei, a leading international expert in immunoprotection and diabetes management from the renowned Diabetes Research Institute at the University of Miami Miller School of Medicine, to validate our Conformal Coating Technology in combination with therapeutic cells in Sernova's Cell

+Pouch[TM] for T1D.
 Under the terms of the agreement, we have committed to fund up to a total of US\$1.81 million (\$2.51 million), of which US\$1.60 million (\$2.21 million) has been incurred as of October 31, 2023.
-Technology optimization and further preclinical validation work is progressing as expected and continuing, with the associated second year budget awaiting finalization but anticipated to be similar to that of the first year noted above.
-Dr. Tomei is one of the original inventors of the Conformal Coating Technology that has been developed and optimized over twelve years with her dedicated team.
-This important collaboration is multifaceted in nature and designed to advance for the first time locally immune protected cells within the Cell PouchTM with the goal of advancing these technologies into clinical trials without the need for life long immune suppression technology could meet an unmet need in a broader population of people with T1D who seek a 'functional cure' for their diabetes without the need to take life-long immunosuppression medications.
+Technology optimization and further preclinical validation work is progressing as expected and continuing.
+Dr. Tomei is one of the original inventors of the Conformal Coating Technology that has been developed and optimized over more than a decade with her dedicated team.
+This important collaboration is multifaceted in nature and designed to advance for the first time locally immune protected cells within the Cell Pouch[TM] with the goal of advancing these technologies into clinical trials without the need for life long immune suppression technologies.
+We believe successful development of this combination technology could meet an unmet need in a broader population of people with T1D who seek a 'functional cure' for their diabetes without the need to take life-long immunosuppression medications.

-Subsequent to the collaboration announcement, in September 2021 we hosted an information session webinar "The Ultimate Combination of Two Proven Technologies as a Potential Functional Cure for Type 1 Diabetes and Other Chronic Diseases".
-The webinar featured Dr. Tomei, who spoke about the use of our Conformal Coating Technology as a technology approach for local cellular immune protection.
+Subsequent to the collaboration announcement, we hosted an information session webinar "The Ultimate Combination of Two Proven Technologies as a Potential Functional Cure for Type 1 Diabetes and Other Chronic Diseases".
+The webinar featured Dr. Tomei, who spoke about the use of our Conformal Coating Technology as a technology approach for cellular immune protection.